 Primary hypogonadism occurs when there is a problem in the testes.

-Klinefelter syndrome Klinefelter Syndrome Klinefelter syndrome is a sex chromosome abnormality in which boys are born with two X chromosomes plus one Y (XXY).
-Klinefelter syndrome occurs when a boy has one extra X chromosome.
-Boys may... read more occurs in about 1 in every 1,000 male births.
+Klinefelter syndrome Klinefelter Syndrome Klinefelter syndrome is a sex chromosome abnormality in which boys are born with two or more X chromosomes, instead of one, and one Y (XXY).
+Klinefelter syndrome occurs when a boy has one extra... read more occurs in about 1 in every 1,000 male births.
 It is caused by a chromosomal abnormality Overview of Chromosome and Gene Disorders Chromosomes are structures within cells that contain a person's genes.
 A gene is a segment of deoxyribonucleic acid (DNA) and contains the code for a specific protein that functions in one or... read more in which boys have two or more X chromosomes and one Y chromosome.
 Boys normally have one X and one Y. This syndrome is the most common cause of primary hypogonadism.

 The testes are often small and firm and produce low amounts of testosterone.
 Boys tend to be tall with abnormally long arms and legs, may develop breast tissue (gynecomastia Breast enlargement in men Breast disorders occur infrequently in men.
 Breast disorders include Breast enlargement Breast cancer Breast enlargement in males is called either gynecomastia or pseudogynecomastia.
 Gynecomastia... read more ), and often have low muscle mass and less facial and body hair compared to other boys.
 Puberty Puberty in Boys Puberty is the stage during which people reach full reproductive ability and develop the adult features of their sex.
 In boys, puberty usually occurs between the ages of 10 and 14 years.
 However... read more (sexual maturity) may be absent, delayed, or incomplete.